What Is a Real Estate Agent, and Do I Need One?

 Hiring an experienced real estate agent is wise whenever you buy or sell a home.
 Real estate transactions are complex financial decisions, and having an expert to guide you greatly increases your chances of a smooth, successful outcome.

 For buyers, an agent makes the process far easier.
 About 90% of buyers say their biggest challenges are finding the right home, staying on top of paperwork, or understanding the purchase process — all of which are simpler with a professional on your side.
-Plus, the seller usually covers the buyer's agent fee.
+Plus, the seller still usually covers the buyer's agent fee, even after the NAR settlement changes.

 For sellers, agents are an investment that often pays off.
 While selling your home yourself (FSBO) may seem cost-effective, FSBO sellers typically net a median of $55,000 less than those who work with agents.[4]
 Experienced agents help you price, market, and negotiate your home for maximum value, making their commission well worth it.